arangodb/docs-hugo/site/content/3.12/develop/http/documents.md

             Name of the `collection` in which the document is to be created.
           schema:
             type: string
-        - name: collection
-          in: query
-          required: false
-          description: |
-            The name of the collection.
-This query parameter is only for backward compatibility.
-            In ArangoDB versions < 3.0, the URL path was `/_api/document` and this query parameter was required.
-This combination still works, but the recommended way is to specify the collection in the URL path.
-          schema:
-            type: string
         - name: waitForSync
           in: query
           required: false